 The Mess Is the Method

 There’s a powerful lesson in that example: innovation is often only as useful as our mindsets allow.
-Having a shiny new power tool may mean little if we use it in exactly the same ways we did when only old tools were available.
+Having a shiny new power tool may make little difference if we use it in exactly the same ways we did when only old tools were available.
 It’s like getting a Ferrari and thinking only, “Great—my trips to the grocery store will be faster.”

+Another reason it’s hard to develop distinctive innovations in organizations is that it’s challenging for top leaders to deal with.
 Consider this description of one of the Navy leaders critical to the development of the SEALs: “‘As abrasive as a file’ and celebrated by his sailors for his legendary profanity, [Rear Admiral Richmond] Turner’s every trait seemed to indicate a manic personality—a gaunt frame that looked almost ‘loose-jointed’; an addiction to whatever bottle he was holding; and a faithful monogamy to every chain-smoked cigarette that touched his lips, right ‘down to [its] last soggy half-inch.’”

 It’s easy to say about characters like Turner, “they’re not a good fit” or “they don’t get along well with others,” but these are the kinds of mavericks that drive forward change, even though it’s uncomfortable for other leaders.

-Even the Green Berets almost couldn’t have their eponymous headgear—specifically chosen because unit leaders wanted to look different—because a more senior leader did not like the fact that they stood out from others.
-“In 1956, angry after his headquarters had been raided and three of the four tires stolen from his personal jeep, Fort Bragg commandant General Paul Adams [...] went on to forbid the wearing of the beret as an offense of court-martial proportions.
+Even the Green Berets almost couldn’t have their eponymous headgear—specifically chosen because unit members wanted a distinct look—because a more senior leader did not like the fact that they stood out from others.
+After the Green Berets raided his headquarters in an exercise and stole most of the ties from his personal jeep, “Fort Bragg commandant General Paul Adams [...] went on to forbid the wearing of the beret as an offense of court-martial proportions.
 When a beret with a general’s stars had been good-humoredly placed on his head during a briefing, he had ‘snatched it off,’ thrown it across the room, and stomped out.’”

 The beret was officially approved only after President Kennedy admired it during an official review. “‘Those are nice,’ the president said casually, still smiling, pointing the sunglasses in his hand to [Colonel Bill] Yarborough’s cover.
 ‘How do you like the green beret?’”
 When Yarborough told him the beret was unauthorized, the president said, “It is now.”
 It took a president to override the organizational instinct for conformity.

-According to Marine and researcher Bing West, the challenging conditions of the Vietnam War created a situation in which few leaders wanted to be fully responsible for the SEALs’ activities deep in the jungle, which meant “the Navy’s leaders had allowed the SEALs more latitude than they had their other units.”
+According to researcher Bing West, the challenging conditions of the Vietnam War created a situation in which few leaders wanted to be fully responsible for the SEALs’ activities deep in the jungle, which meant “the Navy’s leaders had allowed the SEALs more latitude than they had their other units.”
 With that freedom and their existing values for adaptation, they were able to figure out how to fight effectively. “[W]hen the tactics of patrol and ambush had proved unproductive, 'nobody not a SEAL,' meaning no blue-water superior officer, had ordered them to try something else—they had just done it.”

 The result was that the SEAL units “produced a steady supply” of successes, creating enough organizational legitimacy to continue and expand.